yacineMahdid/Heart-Disease-UCI/README.md

 - **ca:** number of major vessels (0-3) colored by flourosopy
 - **thal:** 3 = normal; 6 = fixed defect; 7 = reversable defect

+### Caveat
+> This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+In particular, the Cleveland database is the only one that has been used by ML researchers to this date.
+The "goal" field refers to the presence of heart disease in the patient.
+It is integer valued from 0 (no presence) to 4.

+This whole description is very messy.
+Something is off with the target.
+What we actually care about is `cp`(chest pain) with value from 0 (no symptom) to 4.

+The dataset is also a bit messy, we should use instead the dataset in [the UCI portal](https://archive.ics.uci.edu/ml/datasets/heart+Disease).